Tension rises in Bangladesh as polls anniversary protests turn violent

-Despite police warnings, opposition leader Begum Khaleda Zia refused to cancel Dhaka rallies planned to mark what her Bangladesh Nationalist Party (BNP) has dubbed “democracy killing day”.

-Khaleda, a former prime minister herself, has demanded fresh polls under a neutral administration, calling Prime Minister Sheikh Hasina’s government “undemocratic and illegal”.
+DHAKA, Jan 5 (Reuters) - Bangladesh was on edge on Monday after two protesters were shot dead and scores injured in clashes between the ruling party and opposition activists, a grim marking of the first anniversary of last year’s controversial and violent national polls.

-The normally clogged streets of Dhaka were nearly empty on Monday afternoon, as authorities cut off bus, rail and ferry services into the city.
-Thousands of riot police were deployed in anticipation of more unrest.
+The normally clogged streets of Dhaka, Bangladesh’s capital, were nearly empty on Monday afternoon, as authorities cut off bus, rail and ferry services in to the city and thousands of riot police were deployed in anticipation of more unrest.

 “Security has been ramped up across the country, including Dhaka, to thwart any untoward incidents,” Dhaka district police chief Habibur Rahman told Reuters.

-Bangladesh has been in a state of political uncertainty since last January, when Prime Minister Hasina’s Awami League came to power for a second consecutive term after a parliamentary election campaign marked by bloodshed.
-The polls had been boycotted by the BNP and deemed flawed by international observers.
+Bangladesh has been a state of political uncertainty since last January, when Prime Minister Sheikh Hasina’s Awami League came to power for a second consecutive term after a bloody parliamentary election that was boycotted by the main opposition Bangladesh Nationalist Party (BNP) and deemed as flawed by international observers.

-Police said two protesters in their 20s were shot dead in Natore district during clashes between ruling and opposition party activists.
-The opposition said the victims were BNP activists, though police have not confirmed their identity.

-Two more protesters were killed during separate clashes involving opposition and ruling party activists and security forces in the northwestern part of the country.
+On Monday, despite police warnings, opposition leader Begum Khaleda Zia refused to call off rallies planned in Dhaka to mark what the BNP has dubbed “democracy killing day.”

+Khaleda, a former prime minister herself, has demanded fresh polls under a neutral administration, calling Hasina’s government “undemocratic and illegal”.

-The opposition leader says she has been confined to her office in Dhaka’s diplomatic enclave since Saturday, according to BNP party officials, with armoured vehicles equipped with water cannon outside.
+The opposition leader says she has been confined to her office in Dhaka’s diplomatic enclave since Saturday, according to BNP’s party officials, with armoured vehicles equipped with water cannons outside.

 In protest, Khaleda called for an indefinite nationwide blockade of roads, railways and waterways.